MisterMaroki/MisterMaroki/README.md

 - 👯 I’m looking to collaborate on [this chrome extension](https://github.com/MisterMaroki/trade-tracker-extension-v1)
 - 💬 Message me about work, I'm open to it
 - 📫 How to reach me: [email me](mailto:omar.maroki@outlook.com)
-- ⚡ Fun fact: I've been to over 30 countries
+- ⚡ Fun fact: I've been to over 30 countries🌴🏖 and I love to train Jiu-Jitsu

 # My Story